pradumnChar/CODSOFT-Portfolio/README.md

 # Portfolio
-A simple Portfolio website using HTML & CSS

-note- picture i have used in the project are of free license:)
+A simple Portfolio website using HTML & CSS note- Images used in this project,are of free license :)